 Angular Data Grid: Range Selection

-Ranges can be selected in the following ways:
+When enabled, ranges can be selected in the following ways:

 - Mouse Drag: Click the mouse down on a cell and drag and release the mouse over another cell.
 A range will be created between the two cells and clear any existing ranges.